 Frequent snacking can also contribute to the problem.
 This is because eating causes an acid reaction as the bacteria in your mouth digest carbohydrates.
 This takes approximately 20 minutes, long enough for the acid environment to invade the tooth structure, which can eventually lead to cavities.

-Salvia also plays a role in the process.
+Saliva also plays a role in the process.
 When saliva is thin it breaks up and carries food away quickly.
-Carbs and sugars can create thicker saliva, which moves slower and facilities in the acid-producing bacteria that leads to cavities.
+Carbs and sugars can create thicker saliva, which moves slower and facilities in acid-producing bacteria that leads to cavities.
+This is why it is important to know what to do for the prevention of tooth decay.